 provided by Chorus & Alcatel Lucent's ng Connect

-will support entrepreneurs and innovators taking new services to market over the gigabit fibre connection in Gigatown.
+supported entrepreneurs and innovators taking new services to market over the gigabit fibre connection in Gigatown.

 A Gigatown community fund

 that organisations in the Dunedin community can apply to kick start community related developments that can be activated for social good.

 programme series run